 Q: What Would You Say...
 You Do...
 Here?

 A: A bunch of different things.
-But in a nutshell, I help people realise their artistic vision and turn their song into a recording that is as close of a representation of what the artist wants to express as possible.
-I can be hands on and write with the artist, play instruments, arrange and engineer.
+But in a nutshell, I help people realise their artistic... 'vision' (yep) and turn their song into a recording that is as close of a representation of what the artist wants to express as possible.
+I can be hands-on and write with the artist, play instruments, arrange and engineer, or I can do my best to just get out the way.
 Whatever it takes to let the artist be free to concentrate on the music and make sure that it represents them.

 I'm happy to see a project through from the beginning and deliver you a final product.